TimCares/MasterThesis/docs/thesis/experiments/tte.typ

       [Retrieval Flickr30K],
     ),
     table.hline(stroke: .6pt),
-    [EMKUM], [26.1], [50.4], [66.3], [77.83],
+    [S-SMKE], [26.1], [50.4], [66.3], [77.83],
-    [EMKUM#sub[TTE]], [25.6], [49.5], [66.0], [77.36],
+    [S-SMKE#sub[TTE]], [25.6], [49.5], [66.0], [77.36],
     table.hline(),
   ),
   caption: [Introducing token-type embeddings (TTE) @vlmo after the positional encoding degrades performance slightly.
-We compare to the model variant introduced in (TODO: cite "Projections for Task-Seperation"), which does not use TTE.], )<image_text_retrieval_tte_first>
+We compare to the previous model, which does not use TTE.], )<image_text_retrieval_tte_first>

 We suspect that this is due to two reasons.
-First, the the TTE is added before the modality-specific encoders, so image and text encoder.
-Their task is to extract features from the input, independent of the other respective modality.
-So TTE is of no use to them, as the same embedding is added to every token/patch, and one does not need to differentiate between image and text in the modality-specific encoders.
-Second, even worse, we use pretrained models for the encoders (Data2Vec2), which already extract rich features from the input.
-Adding a TTE to their input, which is randomly initialized, will destroy the information the modality encoders receive as input, and thus the feature extraction will be less effective.
+First, the the TTE is added before the modality-specific encoders, so the image and text encoder.
+Their task is to extract features from the input, independent of the *other* respective modality.
+Consequently, TTE is of no use to them, as the same embedding is added to every token/patch, and both encoders do not need to differentiate between image and text in their input: The image encoder will always receive an image, and the text encoder always a text.
+Second, even worse, we use pretrained layers for the image and text encoder, which already extract rich features from the input.
+Adding the same token-type embedding to their input, initialized randomly, will destroy the patch (token) embeddings the image (text) encoder receives as its input, and thus the feature extraction will be less effective.
-Even though we are also training the pretrained image and text encoder, it will take time until the encoders learn to adapt to the TTE, and until the TTE has been trained in general.
+Even though we are also training the pretrained image and text encoder, it will take time until the encoders learn to adapt to the TTE, and until the TTE has been trained in itself.

-We therefore opt for two changes to the TTE approach.
-First, we add the TTE after the modality-specific encoders, meaning the token type embedding is added to the output of the image and text encoder.
+We therefore opt for the following change: We add the TTE after the modality-specific encoders, meaning the token type embedding is added to the output of the image and text encoder.
 This way, the TTE will not disturb the feature extraction of the image and text encoder.
-However, what will inevitably happen is that addind the TTE after the modality-specific encoders will destroy the features extracted by the aforementioned encoders, which is exactly the second problem mentioned before.
+However, what will inevitably happen is that adding the TTE after the modality-specific encoders will destroy the features extracted by the encoders, which is exactly the second problem mentioned before, just at a different stage in the model.

 A possible solution can be found in the Transformer block of extremely deep and large models, such as BEiT-3 @beit3.
-They multiply the output of the Self-Attention and Feed-Forward in a Transformer block with a learnable scalar parameter per embedding dimension.
-What makes this approach special is that the scalar parameters are all initialized with a values close to zero.
-As this multiplication is done before the residual connection, i.e. the addition of the input the the Self-Attention and Feed-Forward respectively, the contribution of the Self-Attention and Feed-Forward to the output of the Transformer block is very small at the beginning of training.
-What follows is that the initial input to the model is carried very far through the model, and the actual contribution of the parameters is added as the model lears to extract meaningful features from the input @layer_scale.
+Here, each embedding dimension of the output generated by the Self-Attention and MLP in a Transformer layer is multiplied with a seperate, learnable, scalar.
+What makes this approach special is that the scalars are all initialized with values close to zero.
+As this multiplication is done before the residual connection, i.e. the addition of the input of the Self-Attention and MLP respectively, the contribution of the Self-Attention and MLP to the output of the Transformer block is very small at the beginning of training.
+What follows is that the initial input to the model is carried very far through the model, and the actual contribution of the Self-Attention and other parameters is added gradually as the model lears to extract meaningful features from the input @layer_scale.

 #figure(
   image(